 Not all plant injuries are caused by a biotic factor, like bacteria or fungi; some symptoms are caused by abiotic (non-living or environmental) factors.
-Chemicals like pesticides, fertilizers, and growth regulators can cause damage when used inappropriately and often look like those caused by biotic factors.
+Chemicals such as pesticides, fertilizers, and growth regulators can cause damage when used inappropriately and often resemble those caused by biotic factors.
 Learn more about biotic and abiotic symptoms in this article: Biotic vs. Abiotic - Distinguishing Disease Problems

 Herbicide damage is one of the most common chemical injuries observed in the home garden.
 If herbicide damage is suspected, more information can be found in this article: Herbicide Injury to Garden Plants.